Official: Narrative of riders filming train rape is false

 Upper Darby Police Superintendent Timothy Bernhardt told reporters over the weekend there were passengers present who “should have done something,” in his opinion.

-Nevertheless, “the narrative that there is a group of people callously filming and didn’t act, is simply not true,” Stollsteimer said Thursday in his plea for witnesses to come forward, adding that surveillance video shows two passengers holding phones up.
+Nevertheless, Stollsteimer said Thursday “the narrative that there is a group of people callously filming and didn’t act, is simply not true.”
+He added that witnesses of the attack could share information without fear of being charged.

+He said Wednesday that Pennsylvania law does not allow for the prosecution of someone for simply witnessing a crime.

-One of those people gave video to authorities as part of the investigation, he said.
+Surveillance video shows two passengers holding phones up toward the assault, Stollsteimer said.
+One of those people provided video to authorities as part of the investigation, he said.

 In an arrest affidavit for Ngoy, police said he boarded the train shortly after the woman, quickly sitting next to her, and repeatedly tried to touch and grope her over the next almost 40 minutes.
 Investigators say surveillance video also shows the woman pushing Ngoy away several times.